 St. George

-Name-Saint of Bishop Rutherford I of Rome-Ruthenia
+Name-Saint of Radislav I Romanovich of Rome-Ruthenia

 Also, St. George, though a Roman officer, was of Greek origin.
 He was from Cappadoccia, in Anatolia.
 He not only is a major figure within the history and patrimony of the Catholicate and entire United Roman-Ruthenian Church, he is also widely respected and venerated, from Italy, Russia, Spain, France, and England, among many others.